Canadian medical schools that accept US students are extremely limited and becoming more restrictive each year.

 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

-First of all, it is important to note that not all Canadian medical schools accept international and US students.
+Not all Canadian medical schools accept international and US students.
 Some Canadian medical schools have special arrangements with certain foreign countries to accept a limited number of international applicants who will be expected to stay and practice medicine in Canada.
-The Canadian government greatly subsidizes these schools as they hope these graduates will attend to the health care needs of their own taxpayers.
+The Canadian government subsidizes these schools as they hope these graduates will attend to the health care needs of their own taxpayers.

 In most Canadian medical schools, applicants are divided into the following categories: